planck-repl/planck/site/src/dependencies.md

 > One example of Planck using a dependency: This documentation is written in markdown, but converted to HTML _using Planck itself_ using Dmitri Sotnikov's  [markdown-clj](https://github.com/yogthos/markdown-clj) library.
 This library is written with support for regular ClojureScript, but it also works perfectly well in bootstrapped ClojureScript.

+### Shipping Deps

+Planck ships with many of the deps that are available to conventional ClojureScript code.
+In particular this includes most of the Google Closure library as well as namespaces like:

+* `cljs.test`
+* `clojure.data`
+* `clojure.template`
+* `clojure.string`
+* `clojure.set`
+* `clojure.walk`
+* `clojure.zip`

+Note that bundled dependencies, which includes the core ClojureScript compiler namespaces, are loaded in preference to dependencies specified via `-c` or `-​-​classpath`.

+A consequence of this (as well as the fact that nearly all of the code that ships with Planck is AOT-compiled), means that Planck works with a fixed version of ClojureScript.
+(It is not possible to update the ClojureScript version by providing a path to a newer version via `-c` or `-​-​classpath`.)

-### Using Leiningen for JAR Dependency Management
+### Using Leiningen or Boot for JAR Dependency Management

 Planck requires that JARs be available locally and on the classpath, but it doen't take care of downloading JARs.
-One solution to this is to use [Leiningen](http://leiningen.org) to manage dependencies for you, and to use its `classpath` option to generate a classpath string for use with Planck.
+One solution to this is to use either [Leiningen](http://leiningen.org) or [Boot](http://boot-clj.com) to manage dependencies for you, and to have those tools emit a classpath for use with Planck.

-Here is an example.
-Let's say you want to use [clojurescript.csv](https://github.com/testdouble/clojurescript.csv) from Planck.
+Here is an example using Leiningen: Let's say you want to use [clojurescript.csv](https://github.com/testdouble/clojurescript.csv) from Planck.
 First make a simple Leiningen `project.clj` just for the purpose of loading this dependency:

 ```clj
 (defproject foo "0.1.0-SNAPSHOT"